babarrett/g80-9009/README.md

 Cherry built keyboard, G80-9009, and similar model numbers, for Reuters.
 The Reuters model number is AK124.

+The variations in model numbers seem to reflect some specialized key labeling, some language variation in 3 of the main keys (for USA they are labeled "~ `", "| \", and "blank" near the left shift), and finally technology.
+I have seen photos of a G8-9039HAAUS that is all surface mount technology.

 Presumption:
 Reuters is an old and current leading newswire service.
 All of the specialized keys are for trading functions.